Theatre Teacher Education

 Interview for a Scholarship

 If you wish to interview for a School of Theatre and Dance scholarship, please select an interview date within your application for admission.
-Prior to your interview date, please upload the following within your portal:
+Bring the following to your interview:

 - A resume detailing your theatre production experiences